cassidymwagner/fluidsf/paper/paper.md

     affiliation: 1
   - name: Brodie Pearson
     orcid: 0000-0002-0202-0481
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
 affiliations:
  - name: Oregon State University